muratk5n/thirdwave/en/index.md

 ---

-They must have scared Bama so badly he kowtowed to MIC until the last second of his admin
+They must have scared Bama so badly he kowtowed to MIC until the last second of his admin.

 ---

-Per specific admins BHO admin started fine but capitulated midway, they got scared, and gave in.
+BHO admin started fine but capitulated midway, they got scared, gave in.
 Trump era shows a tug-of-war between MIC and WH, we'll see how things work out this time around.

 ---

 Looking at the graph it is clear after 2012 MIC had a bonanza (Syria, Libya, overall unrest in ME).
-Higher upward trend right beginning 2017 but meager growth between 2018-2020, steep fall at 2020 is understandable, but steady upward trend continued thanks to bought out officials doing MIC's bidding on Ukraine and other places, I'm talking ppl like Tony Blink Blink 737, and Raytheon Lord Austin.
+Higher upward trend seen beginning 2017 but meager growth between 2018-2020, steep fall at 2020 is understandable, but steady upward trend continued thanks to bought out officials doing MIC's bidding on Ukraine and other places, like Tony Blink Blink 737, and "Raytheon Lord" Austin.
 Biden obviously had his own "entanglements" in Ukraine.

 ---